Which Los Angeles-area airport should I fly into?

-(CNN) — Ah, Los Angeles!
-Land of fame, fortune and avocado toast.
-But, despite how easy the tanned, jet-setting celebrities make it look, you need a lot more than a dream and a cardigan to navigate this southern California city's many airports.
+(CNN) — Los Angeles -- land of fame, fortune and avocado toast.
+But, despite how easy the tanned, jet-setting celebrities make it look, you need a lot more than a dream and a cardigan to navigate this Southern California city's many airports.

-True, the addition of sunshine and balmy temperatures make any initial landing pleasant, but in terms of getting out to to the glamor of Rodeo Drive or the funky, free-spirited boardwalk of Venice Beach, you'll want to be strategic with which airport you fly into.
+True, the addition of sunshine and balmy temperatures make any initial landing pleasant, but in terms of getting out to to the glamor of Rodeo Drive or the funky, free-spirited boardwalk of Venice Beach, you'll want to be strategic about which airport you fly into.

 And while we wish there was some secret, celebrity-only airport that let you avoid the 405, the truth of the matter is your travel plans should budget a healthy amount of time for bumper-to-bumper traffic and angry Angelenos.
 The best you can do is plan ahead and pick an airport that's most convenient to your final destination.